loic-ponger/CentHORD/README.md

 Large diagonals and large cherckerboards are shown.
 An additional barplot above the heatmap shows the NCC score profile, aligned to sequence positions.

+## Versions

+9. version 9:
+   - heatmap can be plot with relative (default) or fixed color scale.
+In this later case, the users have to fix the minimal and maximal values
+   - the program calculate the mean distance in the background of each diagonal.
+    Two  values are calculated: with vs. without (background only) the diagonal

 ## Examples